Home > Pillows + Cushions > Floor Cushions + Ottomans > Water Resistant Round Lawn Cushions

-It’s the time of year for outdoor events, which means outdoor sitting – often on “non-chair surfaces.”
-From summer concerts to Shakespeare in the Park, when the weather turns wonderful, activities move to more natural venues.
+It’s the time of year for outdoor living, which means outdoor sitting – often on “non-chair surfaces.”
+When the weather turns wonderful, activities move to more natural venues.
 These beautiful, wide open spaces can offer an auditorium made from a soft green meadow.
 Actually, they’re more likely to offer a lumpy field of damp grass.
 For portable comfort, bring along your own stylin’ set of round seat cushions.
 We used water-resistant rip stop nylon on the back and pretty outdoor polyester prints on the front, and they come with their own handy nylon drawstring duffle.
 Toss them on the lawn to keep your pants dry and your bum comfy.

 Each cushion is made up of four quarter round wedges (we offer a free pattern download below).
 It’s a great way to use a number of fabrics from within one collection.